1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 - 10.0.0.33/32 (explicit IP address).
 <a/>

-By running the logic against each of those combinations the IP 10.2.45.9 should be revealed in the results at some point, with a port configuration that might be one of the following :
+By running the logic mentioned before, against each of those combinations the IP.10.2.45.9 should be revealed in the results at some point, with a port configuration that might be one of the following :
 - port 8444
 - 1 (all ports)
 - Some range that contains 8444 (like 7000-9000)